mtdukes/nc-covid-by-zip/readme.md

 Once DHHS publishes the new file around 11 a.m., we can process the data and update [our own map](https://www.wral.com/coronavirus/nc-coronavirus-cases-maps-graphs-live-updates/19010016/) accordingly.

-**5/20 UPDATE:** DHHS changed its [data dashboard](https://covid19.ncdhhs.gov/dashboard) on May 20 and no longer appears to be updating the data in the shapefile layer.
-I'm checking with the agency on whether this will change in the future.
+**5/20 UPDATE:** DHHS changed its [data dashboard](https://covid19.ncdhhs.gov/dashboard) on May 20 ~~and no longer appears to be updating the data in the shapefile layer.
+I'm checking with the agency on whether this will change in the future~~.
 But in the meantime, the process takes a little more time.

 [Tableau](https://www.tableau.com/), the platform DHHS is using to visualize its data, is not set up to allow direct downloads in a structured format, but you can download ZIP code data as a PDF.
 We're then using [Tabula PDF](https://tabula.technology/) to convert this PDF to a spreadsheet and matching that spreadsheet with previous ZIP code data (population count, place name, etc.) to keep the formatting consistent with past versions of the data.